ViragSzabo/taskmanagerapp/README.md

 | 2024-02-09 | Development | Building up the user interface of the Windows application. |
 | 2024-02-10 | Testing | Testing out the different actions of the Windows application. |
 | 2024-02-11 | Documentation | Write a User Manual for the Windows application.  |
-*The dates might be changed during the process of the project.*

 ### 7. User Manual
 #### 7.1 Overview